Health Topics

 - Certain cancers.
 These cancers often cause a very high level of one type of immunoglobulin and low levels for the other types:

 If your immunoglobulin levels aren't normal, it doesn't always mean you have a condition that needs treatment.
 Certain medicines can affect your results.
 If you have questions about your results, talk with your provider.
+The earlier you start treating abnormal immunoglobulin levels, the more likely you are to treat its underlying cause.

 Learn more about laboratory tests, reference ranges, and understanding results.